LOADING ...

 Cuz you have that high and lonesome sound

-Well, Im not one to fight failure, I up my stuff and left
+Well, Im not one to fight failure, I packed up my stuff and

-The Front Porch Boys broke up three days
+The Porch Boys broke up three days later

-"Will you miss me when Im gone?" were his final to her
+"Will you me when Im gone?" were his final words to her

-"Darlin think of what youve done," then replied his Knoxville
+"Darlin of what youve done," then replied his Knoxville girl

 And the leaves had started when his mind began to fail

-Then he broke down in a breakdown, now she wears a long veil
+Then he down in a breakdown, now she wears a long black veil

 She prays to Carter Stanley, "Wont you please Bill Monroe